Introductory Author's Note

 But I decided to use Pansy for a few reasons.

 1. She is the only Slytherin girl that actually gets some characterization in the books.

 2. She seems quite likely to have had parents that would support Voldemort.

 3. Way too many stories that feature Pansy also feature Draco, or even worse Draco/Hermione (which is beyond disgusting- he's a bigot that wants to kill her for fuck's sake)

 4. Pansy is basically the mean girl role in the series, which I wanted to play around with.

 Also, with Pansy's family being potential Death Eaters, this fits perfectly with a second idea that started off this entire thing- what if Harry found a girl from a magical background who also suffered an abusive childhood?
 How would they team up & get along?
-How would their similar backgrounds effect them- both negatively & positively... etc.
+What effects would their similar backgrounds have on them- both negatively & positively... etc.

 As a note about the rating- this story will eventually feature sex & violence.
 There will be cursing throughout, although I won't have them swear like a sailor the way I did at that age.
 I hope you enjoy the story.

 ADDENDUM January 2020

 I realize that the size of this story might seem a bit daunting if you're just starting it.
 It could have theoretically been broken up into different volumes based on each year of Harry's schooling.